Cancer Research UK logo.

 Airports and airlines

-Most airport websites can give you information about special help you can get when travelling.
-This includes disabled parking and help with getting around the terminal.
+Most airport websites can give you information about special assistance when travelling.
+This includes parking for blue badge holders and help with getting around the terminal building.

 They also have information to help people with medical conditions, such as advice on taking medicines on board and using oxygen during a flight.